 44.5 Miles – Cumberland Train Station (Mile 184.5) to Little Orleans (Mile 140)

 We meet at the San Mar campus in Boonsboro and ride in chartered bus style to Cumberland, MD, where you will be reunited with your bike in anticipation of the adventure that is about to begin.
-Notably after lunch, the ride includes taking your bike for a walk through the Paw Paw Tunnel – remember to bring a flashlight!
+After lunch, the ride includes taking your bike for a walk through the Paw Paw Tunnel so remember to bring a flashlight!
 Once through the tunnel, get back on your bike and feel the wind in your hair as you travel along the towpath to Little Orleans.
-Here you will exit the towpath and proceed to the campground, about a mile from the trail.
+Here you will exit the towpath at Bill’s (optional stop for refreshment) and proceed to the campground, about a mile from the trail.
 You can ride to the camp – challenging hill and all, or load into the waiting vehicles and meet your bike and gear at camp.
-If staying at the hotel, bring your suit and change in the bathhouse, then enjoy some well deserved time by the pool.
+Set up your tent for the night and enjoy a shower, some well-deserved time by the pool, or a relaxing massage.
 We eat at 5:00 in the pavilion above the pool.
-The shuttle will depart for the hotel following dinner.
+If staying at a hotel, the shuttles will depart following dinner.

 Sunday – Day Two